Kong/kubernetes-ingress-controller/docs/guides/configuring-health-checks.md

 ```

-As we can see, Kong returns back a 503, representing that the service
+As we can see, Kong returns back a 503, representing that the service is
 unavailable.
 Since we have only one pod of httpbin running in our cluster,
 and that is throwing errors, Kong will not proxy anymore requests.

 Now we have a few options:

-- Delete the current httpbin pod, Kong will then proxy requests to the new
+- Delete the current httpbin pod; Kong will then proxy requests to the new
   pod that comes in its place.
-- Scale the httpbin deployment, Kong will then proxy requests to the new
+- Scale the httpbin deployment; Kong will then proxy requests to the new
   pods and leave the short-circuited pod out of the loop.
 - Manually change the pod health status in Kong using Kong's Admin API.